TiagoTavares987/Java-Spring-Rest/README.md

-# Development of a REST API for sending SMS
+# Development of a REST API project for sending asynchronous SMS

 # Technologies used:
 Java Spring Framework